cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_basics/03_commands-and-args.md

     - name: my-container
       image: busybox
 ```

-2. Create the Pod.
+## 2. Create the Pod

 ```bash
 kubectl create -f pod.yaml
 ```

-3. Take a look at the Pods.
+## 3. Take a look at the Pods

 Why is the Pod not in state `RUNNING`?

 ```bash
 kubectl get pods
 ```

-4. Get more info about the Pod.
-Pay attention to the structure  `Last State:`
+## 4. Get more info about the Pod

+Pay attention to the structure  `Last State:`.

 ```bash
 kubectl describe pod my-pod | grep -A4 "Last State:"
 ```

-5. Add the following `command` and `args` to the container
+## 5. Add the following command and arguments to the container

 ```yaml
 ...
 - name: my-container